-Designed for medical school graduates, what makes our Integrated Cardiothoracic Surgical Program curriculum unique is its streamlined three-part, six-year track, designed to reduce the years of training required to become a cardiovascular specialist while focusing training to the most crucial areas of the field.
+Designed for medical school graduates, what makes our Integrated Cardiothoracic Surgical Program curriculum unique is its streamlined three-part, six-year clinical track with two years of mandatory education enrichment, designed to reduce the years of training required to become a cardiovascular specialist while focusing training to the most crucial areas of the field.

 Our residency program limits work hours to 80 per week and emphasizes work-life balance more than many competing programs.